Last updated: November 10, 2025

 The 77 lbs Famag IM-8 mixes and kneads up to 17.6 lbs.
 (8 kg) of dough at 60% hydration (or more at higher hydration), but also handles batches as small as 2.2 lbs.
 (1 kg) equally.
 The IM-8 mixer is available in two dough hook RPM ranges: 98-345 or 130-312 RPM.

-In terms of flour capacity, this is 7 lbs.
-(3.2 kg) down to as little as 0.88 lbs.
+In terms of flour capacity, this machine ranges from 7 lbs.
+(3.2 kg) to as little as 0.88 lbs.
 (0.4 kg) of flour.
-The capacity of the stainless steel bowl is 11.6 quarts (11 liters).
-The kneading arm of the Famag lifts high for bowl access and removal and provides lift assist.
+The stainless steel bowl has a capacity of 11.6 quarts (11 liters).
+The kneading arm of the Famag lifts high for bowl access and removal, providing lift assistance.

 I am not sure that the Famag, popular as it seems, is the best deal around.
 Some reviewers noticed minor flaws (see below).